jonolt/Home-DMX-Firmaware/README.md

 #### Page 0

-It is used to adjust the brightness of the display and to show the temperature measured by the I2C temperature sensor.
+It is used to adjust the brightness of the display and set the start page.
+If start page is 0, start at last page.
+Settings are saved on page change.

-#### Page X (1, ..., 9)
+#### Page X

 Each page stores one light scene.
-In my project I have 3 zones of WW/CW LED stripes which should be switched independently.
-The zones are divided into columns.
-With SW1 a column can be selected and with RV1 and RV2 the brightness can be adjusted.
-To switch pages SW2 and SW3 are used which are not on the board.
+User interface depends on individual programming an indicator may apear when a scene is changed and not saved.
+Scene is saved when page is changed (reset to dicard changes).

 ## Firmware

 The scenes and the current page and current column are stored in the EPPROM.
 Each page/scene can store n 8-bit registers values to store DMX values.
+During runtime a the current scene is loaded into RAM to reduce epprom access.

 Code is more or less self explaining (sorry for the a bit cryptic math logic for pages).
 Be aware of the pointers in the trace method.